NEW DFMA Global Manufacturing Profiles — 200k+ cost data points across 20+ countries. Read the blog

 Introduction

-Customers demand reliable and high quality products at the lowest possible cost.
-Accordingly, it is incumbent upon manufacturers such as The Raymond Corporation (“Raymond”) to look continually for opportunities, when possible, to streamline the manufacturing of its products to meet customer needs.
-In this regard, Raymond was introduced to Boothroyd Dewhurst Design for Manufacturing and Assembly cost reduction software in 2006.
-Since that time, Raymond engineers have been able to incorporate the costing tool in the design and manufacture of Raymond’s full line of electric forklift trucks.
-The DFMA software was used to assist in the redesign of the hydraulic cylinders on the Model 7400 Reach-Fork® truck, in which part count was reduced significantly while maintaining product and component quality, functionality, reliability and reducing cost.
+Customers demand reliable, high-quality products at the lowest possible cost.
+Accordingly, it’s incumbent upon manufacturers such as The Raymond Corporation (“Raymond”) to continually streamline manufacturing to meet these needs.
+After adopting Boothroyd Dewhurst DFMA® cost-reduction software, Raymond engineers incorporated the tool across its line of electric forklift trucks.
+DFMA was used to assist in the redesign of the hydraulic cylinders on the Model 7400 Reach-Fork® truck, where part count was reduced significantly while maintaining product and component quality, functionality, reliability—and lowering cost.

 Raymond

-The Raymond Corporation is the North American leader in the design and manufacture of the most reliable narrow-aisle electric forklifts.
-From orderpickers and Swing-Reach® trucks to stand-up counterbalanced and Reach-Fork® trucks Raymond provides material handling solutions that improve the efficiency for its customer’s warehousing and distribution operations.
+The Raymond Corporation is a North American leader in the design and manufacture of narrow-aisle electric forklifts—from orderpickers and Swing-Reach® trucks to stand-up counterbalanced and Reach-Fork® trucks—providing material-handling solutions that improve warehousing and distribution efficiency.

 Introduction to Boothroyd Dewhurst DFMA Software